swissteachag/GT9-GrafanaMonitoringBridge/README.md

 ## License

-This bridge is part of the GT application suite.
+MIT

 ## Support

-For issues or questions, contact your GT administrator.
+This software is not part of the Global Teach application suite ad will not be activly maintained and supported!
+It serves no purpose without an active license of Global Teach, which can be purchased from Swissteach AG.
+Use at your won risk